apache/gobblin/gobblin-docs/user-guide/Docker-Integration.md

 Run these commands to start the docker image:

-`docker pull gobblin/gobblin-service:alpine-gaas-latest`

-`docker run -p 6956:6956 -v GAAS_JOB_DIR:/tmp/gobblin-as-service/jobs -v LOCAL_DATAPACK_DIR:/tmp/templateCatalog gobblin/gobblin-service:alpine-gaas-latest`
+`docker run -p 6956:6956 -v $GAAS_JOB_DIR:/tmp/gobblin-as-service/jobs -v $LOCAL_DATAPACK_DIR:/tmp/templateCatalog apache/gobblin --mode gobblin-as-service`

 The GaaS will be started, and the service can now be accessed on localhost:6956.